Barcelona can now register Torres after Umtiti signs new contract until 2026 on reduced salary

 Barcelona can now officially register Ferran Torres after tying Samuel Umtiti to a new contract until 2026 on a reduced salary.

-Barca announced they'd reached an agreement to sign Torres from Manchester City in a €55 million (£46m/$62m) deal at the end of December, bringing to an end his 16-month stay in the Premier League.
+Barca announced they had reached an agreement to sign Torres from Manchester City in a €55 million (£46m/$62m) deal at the end of December, bringing to an end his 16-month stay in the Premier League.

 The club subsequently revealed that they would need to cut their wage bill further in order to register the 21-year-old, and Umtiti has made the sacrifice by accepting a pay cut to extend his six-year spell at Camp Nou.